openedx/edx-documentation/en_us/shared/students/SFD_dashboard_profile.rst

 .. only:: Partners

-  Your dashboard has two pages.
+  * The dashboard has two tabs: 'Course Status' and 'Sort'
+        #.
+Course Status includes 'In progress, 'Not Started,' 'Done,' 'Not Enrolled,' and 'Upgraded'

   * The **Courses** page lists all the courses you have enrolled in, whether the course is current or has ended.
 The **Courses** page provides